sematext/docs/docs/logs/faq.md

 next higher Daily
 Volume.

+**How many fields can my log events have?**

+There is no limit, though you will want to pay attention to how you structure your logs in order to get the most value out of them, and that typically includes having a manageable number of fields in your logs.

 **How can I check the number of logs I currently have in a Logsene app or how many GB/day I am shipping to Logsene?**

 From the application, click the `App Actions` button and select